dharmab/skyeye/docs/PLAYER.md

 ### THREAT

 The GCI controller monitors for threats which are near or approaching friendly aircraft.
 Any hostile aircraft within a pre-briefed range (default 25NM) is always considered a threat.
 At further ranges, the bandit's aircraft capabilities are also considered.
 Threat calls are broadcast every few minutes for as long as the threat criteria are met.
+THREAT calls about rotary-wing threats are only broadcast to other rotary-wing aircraft.
+A plane won't receive warnings about helicopter threats.

 Threat locations are given in BRAA format if they are relevant to a single friendly aircraft, or in bullseye format if they are relevant to multiple friendly aircraft.

 Your own aircraft must be on a SkyEye SRS frequency, and using the same name in DCS and in SRS, to receive THREAT monitoring.

+### MERGED

+If a fixed-wing threat closes within 3 nautical miles of a friendly aircraft, the controller will transmit a MERGED call.
+MERGED calls only apply to fixed-wing threats.
+You won't receive a MERGED call about a helicopter threat.

+Your own aircraft must be on the SRS frequency, and using the same name in DCS and in SRS, to receive MERGED calls.

 ### FADED